Excalibur-SLE/Excalibur-SLE.github.io/workshop3.md

 atmospheric dynamic solver in 2016, and nonlinear earthquake simulation in 2017).

+### Serge Guillas (UCL, UK): Reduced Order Modelling

+#### Abstract

+Uncertainty quantification of complex coupled models is done via building surrogates (known as statistical emulators) that mimic the input-output relationship, in order to alleviate the computational burden of running ensembles.
+However, the complexities of models are often large so building emulators can be challenging.
+In this talk, we discuss strategies to reduce input and output dimensions with little loss in information, exploiting input sensitivities and output variability over time or space.
+We also propose a bespoke approach for systems of sub-models where emulators can be linked to achieve large gains in computational efficiency and approximation accuracy.

+#### Bio

+S. Guillas is Professor of Statistics at UCL and the Met Office Joint Chair in Data Sciences for Weather and Climate.
+He obtained his PhD (Paris 6 Pierre-et-Marie-Curie, France) in 2001.
+He was postdoc at the University of Chicago, USA over 2002-2004, Assistant Professor (Georgia Institute of Technology, USA) over 2004-2007, and joined UCL in 2007.
+He was vice-Chair of the SIAM activity group on Uncertainty Quantification (UQ) over 2015-2016.
+He is currently Chair of the Working group on Uncertainties in the COST action "Accelerating Global science In Tsunami HAzard and Risk analysis" (AGITHAR, 25 countries).
+He leads several projects on UQ, mostly for multi-scale and multi-physics simulations on HPC.
+He founded in 2019 the UQ interest group at the Alan Turing Institute.

 ### Prof Shantenu Jha (Rutgers University, USA): ZettaScale Computing on Exascale Platforms